Terms Of Business

 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.
 A list of providers is available on request.

 Seán P Matthews Insurances Ltd will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
 However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to permanent health insurance and serious illness policies.

 Specifically, on the subject of PHI policies it is our policy to explain to you a) the meaning of disability as defined in the policy; b) the benefits available under the policy; c) the general exclusions that apply to the policy; and d) the reductions applied to the benefit where there are disability payments from other sources.

 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.
 Sustainability Factors – Investment/IBIPS/Pension Advice

 When providing advice, Seán P Matthews Insurances Ltd considers the adverse impact of investment decisions on sustainability.
-As part of our research and assessment of products, We will examine the Product Providers literature to compare financial products and to make informed investment decisions about economic, social & governance (ESG) products.
+As part of our research and assessment of products, We will examine the Product Providers literature to compare financial products and to make informed investment decisions about Environmental, social & governance (ESG) products.
 Seán P Matthews Insurances Ltd will at all times act in the client’s best interests and keep clients informed accordingly.
 The consideration of sustainability risks can impact on the returns of financial products.